Aleksandar Vučić: Slavko Ćuruvija

 It was during Vučić's term as the Minister of Information that Slavko Ćuruvija, a prominent journalist who reported on the Kosovo War, was murdered in a state-sponsored assassination.
 In 1999, before the assassination took place, Vučić gave a front page interview to the tabloid Argument in which he stated "I will wreak vengeance upon Slavko Ćuruvija for all the lies published in Dnevni telegraf" (Ćuruvija's paper).
 In 2014, Vučić apologized to the Ćuruvija family for having waited so long to bring the perpetrators to justice, and thanked everyone who was involved in solving the case for their work.
 Branka Prpa, Ćuruvija's common-law spouse, said Vučić participated in the murder and that he is the creator of the practice of persecution of journalists.

 Remarks on journalists

-At an SNS gathering in Bor on 2 March 2025, Vučić referred to a female reporter from the state broadcaster RTS who covered the 2024–present Serbian anti-corruption protests as an "imbecile".
-Vučić later apologized for the remarks, which were condemned by RTS.
+At an SNS gathering in Bor on 2 March 2025, Vučić referred to a female reporter from the state broadcaster RTS who covered the Serbian anti-corruption protests since 2024 as an "imbecile".
+Vučić later apologised for the remarks, which were condemned by RTS.